Want to insert maps into your WordPress directory site? Use our WordPress map directory plugin. Read this tutorial to learn how!

 But the question is, how can we insert a map into a directory listing item.
 Well, it can be pretty easy if you use the right tool.
 And, the best WordPress map directory plugin is Business Directory Plugin with its Google Maps module.

 Business Directory Plugin is the most powerful and easy-to-use WordPress directory plugin.
 The plugin offers lots of features to create a future-proof listings site.
-You can use it to make any type of online directory- from yellow pages to a Yelp clone.
+You can use it to make any type of online directory- from yellow pages to a Yelp clone and a geo directory.

 How to use the map directory WordPress plugin

 Business Directory Plugin has several modules.
 They exist to add more functionalities to your listings site.
 It has a module called “Google Maps”.
 This module along with Business Directory Plugin makes a WordPress map directory plugin solution.

 In this article, we’ll show how the pair works.

 As a prerequisite of this tutorial, we’ll need a WordPress directory site built with Business Directory Plugin.
 Creating a listings site using our WordPress directory plugin is very easy.
 A WordPress website is what you need to get started.
 You can check out our detailed documentation for more details.

 Also, we have lots of tutorials on how to create a directory website.
 There are several niche-specific tutorials as well.
 Plus, our support team is ready to help.
 So, getting your directory site up and running is a matter of a few minutes.

 Once your Business Directory Plugin-based site is online, let’s follow the steps below.